RaspAP/raspap-docs/docs/insiders.md

 :octicons-check-circle-fill-24:{: .check } [WireGuard support](/wireguard/)
 :gear: Traffic shaping (in progress)

 Look for the list above to grow as we add more exclusive features.
+Be sure to visit this page from time to time to learn about what's new, or follow [@RaspAP on :fontawesome-brands-twitter:{: .twitter } Twitter](https://twitter.com/rasp_ap/) to stay updated.

 ## Funding targets
 Below is a list of funding targets.
 When a funding target is reached, the features that are tied to it are merged back into RaspAP and released to the public for general availability.